 The order of operations for this process is as follows:

-Applicant initiates contact by selecting "Request a Consult for Iowa National Guard Applicants" (the via blue button at the top of the page)
+Applicant initiates contact by selecting "Request a Consult for Iowa National Guard Applicants" (the via button at the top of the page)

 Requests are reviewed for appropriateness of service by Raven Psychiatry and assigned an evaluator (board-certified psychiatric nurse practitioner).